 With consistent practice, your body and mind begin to automatically connect yoga to mindfulness and serenity.

-Fitness posters, athletic brands and media usually portray specific types of yoga, but there are several different forms out there and can be tailored to meet our mental and physical needs.
+Fitness posters, athletic brands, and media usually portray specific types of yoga.
+But there are several different forms out there that can be tailored to meet our mental and physical needs.
 So don’t give up on the idea after one class or one try.